A Little Bit of England... in St. Louis

 Our room was actually very comfortable with quite the grand bed frame.
 I did however knock my knee into the bulky sharp corner repeatedly.
 The room was clean and nicely updated, with some clever book related bits here and there.

+Then, in the middle of the night, the stupid glass became the problem.
 When I tiptoed into the bathroom, I was jolted by the glaring light.
 So was Don, who woke to the bright spotlight shining through the glass!
-Who started this glass door trend in hotel bathrooms?
+Who started this glass door trend, in hotel bathrooms?

 Now Let's Be Positive